Gabriel-Acevedo/tfm-aws/documentation/API/API-WEB.md

 ## GET PRODUCTS

-_Returns the actual products available to be selected by the Customer_
+_Returns the actual products available to be selected by the Customer._

 * ### METHOD: GET